nileshbaithwar/PowerBI_project_eCommerce_data_analysis_visualization/README.md

 ## Project Structure
 - `PowerBI_Files/` - Contains the main `.pbix` Power BI report file.
 - `Dataset/` - The raw dataset used for analysis (e.g., CSV, Excel files).

-## Contributing
-Feel free to fork the repository and make improvements.
-If you'd like to contribute, please submit a pull request with a description of the changes you've made.

-### Steps to Contribute:
-1. Fork the repository.
-2. Make your changes and commit them.
-3. Submit a pull request with a detailed explanation of the changes.

-## Acknowledgements
-- [Power BI](https://powerbi.microsoft.com/) for providing the tools used for visualization.